kofi1995/test-application/README.md

 # Test Order Application

 ## Architecture
-Since the project required raw PHP, I decided to build a micro framework from scratch (google code snippets doesn't count right) to handle requests and make testing easier
+Since the project required raw PHP, I decided to build a micro framework from scratch (googling code snippets don't count right?) to handle requests and make testing easier

 It is based on the Model-View-Controller design pattern.

 There are a few helper functions which make the core of the framework

 1. Router - This receives the request and routes it to a specified controller.
 It can also accept a callback.
 2. Request - This is a simple request bag.
 It automatically processes requests from POST/GET, or parses JSON requests
 3. Dependency Injection Container - This is a simple dependency container that provides automatic injection.
 Very useful for tests.
 4. Validator - This is a simple validator to validate our requests before storing them.
 The Request class implements this.
 5. CSVDatabase - This is our database ORM class for the csv database
 6. Helper - Various methods used throughout the application

 ### Lifecycle of Application